Pegrume88/star-wars-quiz/README.md

 ## Goals

-* Create fun interactive quiz that fans of Star Wars will enjoy playing.
+* Create a fun interactive quiz that fans of Star Wars will enjoy playing.
-* To make the quiz intuitive to use and provide satisfying feedback for the user.
+* To make the quiz intuitive to use, and provides satisfying feedback for the user.
 * Design a quiz that is aesthetically pleasing.
 * To make the quiz responsive.